Xinzhe99/GMFF/README.md

 ### Preparation

-Download the benchmark results from the links provided in the [Downloads](#-downloads) section, and put them in the `evaluation` directory.
-To evaluate the performance of the proposed method, you can use the benchmark results provided in the [Downloads](#-downloads) section.
+Download the benchmark results from the links provided in the [Downloads](#-downloads) section, and put them in the [evaluation](https://github.com/Xinzhe99/GMFF/tree/main/evaluation) directory.

 ### Evaluation of Stage StackMFF V4